armandobecerril/KueskiChallenge/README.md

 time.
 You can assume the data is coming in streaming and is your team's job to process the data and deliver aggregates E.g purchases & sales by investor and by stock.

-1. Mention the data stack you would use to achieve this necessity.
+1. Mention the data stack you would use to achieve this necessity

 Kafka, Flink, Druid, Redis, Superset

 2. How would you apply data analysis in real time?

 Flink is a framework for managed data streams in real time, is used because its low latency and scalability, then we could send data steams to druid that allow analysis of information in real time

 3. How would you ensure the process is stable?

 Solution proposed need to be tested, monitoring and tunning constantly, with the capabilities of kubernetes we garantee availability and scalability for stability

 4. What do you think would be the responsibility of the analysis team?

 Identify insigths, measure,  statistics, data exploration, define new business visualizations in order to present more relevants kpi

-5. Mention the main challenges you may face when implementing streaming solutions.
+5. Mention the main challenges you may face when implementing streaming solutions

 In tech approach configuration and tunning, selection of tech stack, in other way streaming solutions comes with new ways of work for analysis and analytics.
 Another one is that ther is not a lot of visualization tools like in traditional batch Business Intelligence

 # Business case Demo solved with data architecture proposed: